-Plaque is an invisible film of bacteria that sticks to your teeth.
+Teeth plaque is an invisible film of bacteria that sticks to your teeth.
 While brushing and flossing at home is a good way to safeguard oral health, it’s not enough to completely prevent tooth decay, gum disease, and other issues caused by plaque buildup.
-Hardened plaque (tartar) can only be removed during a teeth cleaning, which is why it’s important to see your dentist every 6 months.
+Hardened plaque (tartar) can only be removed during dental teeth cleaning, which is why it’s important to see your dentist every 6 months.
 Until then, this guide should help you learn the best at-home practices for .

 Schedule a Dentist Appointment

-Only a dental professional can remove tartar from teeth.
-If you have tartar teeth, you’ll want to schedule a dentist appointment as soon as possible.
+If you have tartar on your teeth, you’ll want to schedule a dentist appointment as soon as possible.
 Tartar buildup increases your risk of cavities, gingivitis, and periodontal disease.

 Dr. Yun DDS is dedicated to helping patients maintain beautiful healthy smiles.
 We offer a range of preventive dentistry services which include teeth cleanings and dental exams.
-To schedule your appointment with our Grand Rapids dentist, feel free to reach out and contact NorthPointe Family Dental at (616) 288-6134.
+To schedule an appointment with your Grand Rapids dentist, feel free to reach out and contact NorthPointe Family Dental online or by phone at (616) 288-6134.